Energy storage technologies

 Advantages:

-• High energy density,
+• high energy density,

-• Fast charging and discharging,
+• fast charging and discharging,

-Where this technology proves useful:
+Where this technology is suitable:

 Pumped-storage power plants